bbxytl/jackhughesweb.github.io/_posts/blog/2013-10-08-penpencilruler-status.markdown

 - blog
 ---

-Firstly, for those who haven’t heard of PenPencilRuler.com, it is a website where students could type up their revision notes (full length or short jottings) which are then sorted into subjects and topics to make notes easier to find.
-(The other main features of PPR were that you were less likely to lose your notes and all notes were private)
+PenPencilRuler.com, it is a website where students could type up their revision notes (full length or short jottings) which are then sorted into subjects and topics to make notes easier to find.

 ## Before PenPencilRuler.com